eddwebster/football_analytics/README.md

      +    [Skill and Chance in Ball Games](https://www.researchgate.net/publication/271760194_Skill_and_Chance_in_Ball_Games) by Charles Reep, Bernard Benjamin and Richard Pollard
      +    [Charles Reep (1904-2002): pioneer of notational and performance analysis in football](https://www.researchgate.net/publication/233290079_Charles_Reep_1904-2002_pioneer_of_notational_and_performance_analysis_in_football) by Richard Pollard
      +    [Invalid Interpretation of Passing Sequence Data to Assess Team Performance in Football: Repairing the Tarnished Legacy of Charles Reep](https://www.researchgate.net/publication/332178096_Invalid_Interpretation_of_Passing_Sequence_Data_to_Assess_Team_Performance_in_Football_Repairing_the_Tarnished_Legacy_of_Charles_Reep) by Richard Pollard
+*    A Twitter thread of the original football analytics blogs from 2009 by [Tiotal Football](https://twitter.com/TiotalFootball) [[link](https://twitter.com/TiotalFootball/status/1514652723777617930)].

 <h4 id="xg-modeling"> Expected Goals (xG) Modeling</h4>